AmirAdarGit/Searching-Algorithms-/README.md

 Black:         -----> (Not necessary) Here you can set the black cells, the ones that will not be able to move during the game.

 Red:           -----> (Not necessary) Here you can set the red cells when moving this cell the "cost" of moving will be 30 points.
-                      For all the cells that not selected as red or black, will set to the green collor automatically, And for each move of green cell will coast 10 points.
+                      For all the cells that not selected as red or black, will set to the green collor automatically, And for each move of green cell will co

     -----> Example of input board.